Dysta/JukeBot/README.md

 ## 🤝 Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community an amazing place to learn, be inspired, and create.
 Any contributions you make are **greatly appreciated**.

 1. [Fork the repository](https://github.com/Dysta/JukeBot/fork)
 2. Clone your fork `git clone https://github.com/Dysta/JukeBot.git`